Horse slaughter: History

 Some countries, such as Italy, Belgium, and France have maintained a tradition of eating horse meat.

-Horse meat also was a traditional protein source during food shortages, such as the early-20th-century World Wars.
+Horse meat also was a traditional protein source during food shortages, such as during World War I and World War II.
 Before the advent of motorized warfare, campaigns usually resulted in tens of thousands of equine deaths; troops and civilians ate the carcasses, since troop logistics were often unreliable.
 Troops of Napoleon's Grande Armée killed almost all of their horses during their retreat from Moscow to feed themselves.
 In his biography, Fifty Years a Veterinary Surgeon, Fredrick Hobday wrote that when his British Army veterinary field hospital arrived in Cremona from France in 1916 it was the subject of a bidding war (won by Milanese horse-meat canners) for salvageable equine carcasses.

 During World War II, the less-motorized Axis troops lost thousands of horses in combat and during the unusually-cold Russian winters.
 Malnourished soldiers consumed the animals, often shooting weaker horses as needed.
 In his 1840s book, London Labour and the London Poor, Henry Mayhew wrote that horse meat was priced differently in Paris and London.

 Controversy

-In some countries, horses are perceived as gods or as deserving of humane consideration because of their roles as working animals and for sport.
+In some countries, horses are perceived as deserving of humane consideration because of their roles as working animals and for sport.
 This perception may be greater in countries where horses are not bred or raised for food.
 According to a 2012 UK MORI survey, 50 percent of respondents in France as well as 51 percent in Belgium and 58 percent in Italy thought it acceptable to eat horses.

 Several equine and animal-welfare organizations oppose slaughter or support a ban on horse slaughter, but other animal organizations and animal-agriculture groups support the practice.
 According to livestock-slaughter expert Temple Grandin, horse slaughter can be humane with proper facility design and management.
-Included in animal-agriculture groups supporting horse slaughter are organizations representing the interests of traditional food-animal industries such as cattle, sheep and pigs, who are concerned that banning any animal for slaughter will lead to outlawing all meat production.

 Stolen horses have been sold to auctions, where they are bought by "kill buyers" and shipped to slaughter.
 Auctions enable horses to be sold without owner consent, by theft or misappropriation.
 According to California Livestock and Identification Bureau statistics, the 1998 ban on horse slaughter in California was followed by a 34-percent decrease in horse theft.